 Answers may show understanding/support for one or both sources, but the case is made by assertion/basic inference.

-Students identify basic features which are valid about the sources and related to the enquiry point, for example, Source B says that the Kaiser wants to conquer more land.
-The words in Source C show that Britain and Germany had rivalry over ships, men and money.
+Students identify basic features which are valid about the sources and related to the enquiry point, for example,

+Source B says that the Germans wanted to sink the ships that brought food to Britain.